devdevgoat/coming-of-aige/COA_CH003.md

 "My bad," Mouse replied, lazily.

 "God!
-I swear," Victor's maneuvered his character around the large green box and started opening it.
-"Playing with you is real fucking chore you know that?"
+I swear," Victor maneuvered his character around the large green box and started opening it.
+"Playing with you is a real fucking chore you know that?"

-"Well, there is a solution to that," Mouse chuckled as he lined aimed down the sights of his rifle, tracing the movements of Victors helmet from behind.
-Mouse smiled as felt the faint gauged the play in the trigger button, that little gap between the switch on the controller board and the plastic casing meant to engage it.
+"Well, there is a solution to that," Mouse chuckled as he lined aimed down the sights of his rifle, tracing the movements of Victor's helmet from behind.
+Mouse smiled as gauged the play in the trigger button, that little gap between the switch on the controller board and the plastic casing meant to engage it.
 Just then, his screen flashed red, and the camera zoomed out showing his avatar's body falling limp.

 Tossing the controller aside, he smirked and stood up with a stretch, then checked his watch.
 4am.

 "Fuck!"
-Came victors voice again, "They got me!"
+Came Victor's voice again, "They got me!"

 From outside of his window, Mouse heard the thump of a car door.
 "Yep, me too!
 Welp, I think that's it for me."
 Mouse replied as he walked over to his window and pulled on one of the white plastic blind blades.
-He watched as his dad meandered of the car, stared at the front door for a moment, then turned away and headed towards the garage.
+His dad heaved a box out of the trunk, then waddled towards the garage.

 "Yeah, me too.
 Hey, you going to class tomorrow?
 Think anymore about that thing?"